- All

 Unlocked Potential?
 Small Businesses in the Cannabis Industry

-Since 1970, NORML staff members and representatives have testified in all fifty states and abroad advocating for reforming marijuana laws for adult, medical marijuana and industrial use.
+Since 1970, NORML staff members and representatives have testified in all fifty states and abroad advocating for reforming marijuana laws to legalize adult-use and medical cannabis, decriminalize marijuana possession, protect the rights of responsible consumers, expunge past convictions, and in support of numerous efforts to repair the harms of prohibition.

 As few citizens actually get to attend a legislative committee hearing, NORML encourages you to read the testimonies and learn the different ways, persuasions and lines of reason NORML has employed to advance the cause of sensible marijuana law reform.